kazaamjt/Eikobot/README.md

 (*If the model/modules are designed well.)

+NOTE: Eikobot is currently in BETA.
+While most interfaces are considered stable, several might still be subject to change.

 ## Installation

 Eikobot requires python 3.10 or up and can be installed using pip.